Axway/streams-open-docs/content/en/docs/relnotes/20210331_streams_relnotes.md

 ## Fixed issues

-There are no fixed issue in this version.
+There are no fixed issues in this version.

 ## Documentation